Subtle characteristic classes for $Spin$-torsors: The Nisnevich classifying space

 The reason why we would like to work with $\widehat{B}H \rightarrow BG$ instead of $BH \rightarrow BG$ is that the first is a coherent morphism which is trivial over the $0$ simplicial component with fiber $G/H$.
-So, provided that the reduced $G/H$ is motivically Tate, we could apply to it Proposition \ref{Thom1}.
-In a nutshell, this is how one can reconstruct the cohomology of the Nisnevich classifying space of an algebraic group inductively by considering some filtration of it.\\
+So, provided that the reduced motive of $G/H$ is Tate, we could apply to it Proposition \ref{Thom1}.
+In a nutshell, this is how one can reconstruct the cohomology of the Nisnevich classifying space of an algebraic group inductively by considering some filtration of it.

 We now move our attention to some particular examples which are of main interest for the purposes of this paper.
-Since $O_n$-torsors correspond to quadratic forms, $SO_n$-torsors correspond to quadratic forms with trivial discriminant and $Spin_n$-torsors correspond to quadratic forms with trivial discriminant and Clifford invariant for $n \geq 2$, we can apply Propositions \ref{BG1} and \ref{BG2} to the case that $G$ and $H$ are respectively $O_{n+1}$ and $O_n$, or $SO_{n+1}$ and $SO_n$, or $Spin_{n+1}$ and $Spin_n$ for $n \geq 2$.
+First, we recall that $O_n$-torsors are in one-to-one correspondence with quadratic forms, $SO_n$-torsors are in one-to-one correspondence with quadratic forms with trivial discriminant and $Spin_n$-torsors yield quadratic forms with trivial discriminant and Clifford invariant via a surjective map with trivial kernel for $n \geq 2$.
+Hence, we can apply Propositions \ref{BG1} and \ref{BG2} to the case that $G$ and $H$ are respectively $O_{n+1}$ and $O_n$, or $SO_{n+1}$ and $SO_n$, or $Spin_{n+1}$ and $Spin_n$ for $n \geq 2$.
 Moreover, we have the following short exact sequences of algebraic groups

 from which we get that

 where $A_{q_{n+1}}$ is the affine quadric defined by the equation $q_{n+1}=1$.
 Now we recall that